-On behalf of our entire team at The Governor John Engler Center for Charter Schools (Center), I am pleased to provide you with the 2013-2014 Annual Scorecard of School Performance (Scorecard).
-As the final of four reports in the Performance Suite, the Scorecard is a critical tool that integrates data from the Academic Performance Report, the Fiscal Performance Report, and the Operational Performance Report, and provides a comprehensive review of the Academy's progress toward the expectations outlined in the Charter Contract.
+On behalf of our entire team at The Governor John Engler Center for Charter Schools (Center), I am pleased to present this year's annual Scorecard of School Performance (Scorecard).
+As the final of four reports in the Performance Suite, the Scorecard integrates data from the Academic Performance Report, the Fiscal Performance Report and the Operational Performance Report.
+The Center remains committed to providing you data and information to assist in your decision-making activities, and the Scorecard is a great resource to utilize as you navigate future decisions at your school.

-Brining all the key information together, this report focuses on how the various functions of the Academy helps support the education program in order to maximize academic performance.
-While this report includes information from the Academy's overall performance as it relates to the Charter Contract, it is not all-encompassing and should be reviewed in the unique context of the Academy.
+The Scorecard provides a comprehensive review of the Academy's progress toward the expectations outlined in the Charter Contract.
+While the Scorecard includes information from your school's overall performance as it relates to the Charter Contract, it is not an all-encompassing report and should be reviewed in the unique context of your school.

-As always, the Center welcomes your feedback in order for us to maximize the usefulness of this information and to ensure you have the data you need.
-We can't thank you enough for your dedication and commitment to pursuing excellence for Michigan students.
-Your efforts at creating quality educational opportunities will help to ensure each and every child has the tools they need to be successful in college, work and life.
+As always, the Center welcomes your feedback in order for us to maximize the usefulness of this information and to make sure you have the data you need.
+Thank you for your dedication and sharing the vision that every student deserves the opportunity for a quality education.
+The leadership you provide ensures all children have the tools necessary to succeed in college, work and life.

-Thanks again for keeping kids first!
+Thank you for keeping kids first!